mt-support/tribe-ext-tickets-shortcodes/README.md

 It has three *optional parameters* available to customize how it works:

-* `post_id` - The ID of the event (post or page, depending on your site configuration) of which you want to check attendee status.
+* `post_id` - This defaults to the current post ID.
+The ID of the event (post or page, depending on your site configuration) of which you want to check attendee status.
-* `ticket_ids` - Provide a comma-separated list of Ticket IDs to limit the attendee status check for.
+* `ticket_ids` - This defaults to attendees for _any ticket_.
+Provide a comma-separated list of Ticket IDs to limit the attendee status check for.
 * `ticketed` - This defaults to `1` which means the shortcode will always check that the user **IS an attendee** before showing the content.
 Set this to `0` to check that the user **IS NOT an attendee** before showing the content.

 #### Example 1: Protected content based on any attendee for the *current* event